The sticker price favors AI voice generators

-If you compare only generation cost or subscription cost, AI voice usually looks cheaper immediately.
+If you compare only generation cost, subscription price, or character allowance, AI voice usually looks cheaper immediately.

 That is especially true in text-to-speech systems built for scale.
-Official vendor pricing and product plans make the cost-per-character or monthly threshold very clear.
+Official vendor pricing and product plans make the cost-per-character, monthly threshold, or included generation minutes very clear.

 The total project cost often narrows the gap